themeteorchef/saas-stripe/saas-stripe.md

   return stripeCustomer.wait();
 }
 ```
 For all the hullabaloo leading up to this point, this is fairly underwhelming.
 This is a good thing!
 Lucky for us, Stripe offers official Node.js support (what Meteor is built on top of), so their API is incredibly simplistic.
-There are two things to pay attention to in here, first, we're creating a `Future()`.
+There are two things to pay attention to in here.
+First, we're creating a `Future()`.
 What's that?

-Future's allow us to interact with asynchronus functions a little easier.
+Future's allow us to interact with asynchronous functions a little easier.
 Without this, if we called to `Stripe.customers.create()` we would get nothing in return.
 This function isn't blocking, meaning our program will call it and keep going.
 Instead, we want to _wait_ until Stripe responds to us and do something with that value.
-A future means we can return a `.wait()` method from our Meteor method that quite literally "waits" until it receives a return value.
+A Future means we can return a `.wait()` method from our Meteor method that quite literally "waits" until it receives a return value.
 Notice that in our call to `Stripe.customers.create()` we call on the `.return()` method to "pass" the value we get from Stripe back to our waiting return.
 Let that soak in a bit.
 Once you realize what's happening you might freak out.

 With this in place, we're now getting a `customer` object back from Stripe which can be passed to our next method: `stripeCreateSubscription`.
 This is called from within the callback of our `stripeCreateCustomer` method.
 There, we pass our brand new `customerId` and `plan` values (from earlier, as part of the `customer` object we passed to `createTrialCustomer`).
 Before we jump into the code for this, we need to configure some stuff over at Stripe.

 #### Defining Plans

 Recall that subscriptions in Stripe are like gluing a `plan` to your `customer`.
 Up until now, though, the only place we've defined plans is in our application.
 In order for Stripe to interpret the subscriptions we send to it, we need to [define plans via their dashboard](https://dashboard.stripe.com/test/plans).
 This is quick and easy, let's take a look.

 ![Stripe: Plans View](https://s3.amazonaws.com/themeteorchef-cdn/recipes/005_building-a-saas-with-meteor-stripe/stripe-plans-view.png)